Production Screening Rooms

-The Production Screening Room is a popular smaller theater for production students.
-It is also popular for guest speakers, guest lecturers and daily screenings of movies on DVD.
-It features a beautiful wall-mounted 65“ Panasonic plasma display (the largest plasma screen in the department) and a professional JBL 5.1 surround sound system.
-A machine rack at the front of the room has a DVD player (5.1 sound), 3-system VCR (stereo sound), Laserdisc player (stereo sound) and a SONY DSR-11 DVCam deck (stereo, and switch-able from PAL to NTSC), all of which are connected to a receiver that runs to the room’s projector and sound system.
+The 30-seat Production Screening Rooms are popular smaller theaters for production students.
+They are also popular for guest speakers, guest lecturers and daily screenings of movies on DVD.
+They feature wall-mounted 65“ Panasonic plasma displays (the largest plasma screens in the department) and a professional JBL 5.1 surround sound system.
+A machine rack at the front of each room has a DVD player (5.1 sound), 3-system VCR (stereo sound), Laserdisc player (stereo sound) and a SONY DSR-11 DVCam deck (stereo, and switchable from PAL to NTSC), all of which are connected to receivers that run to the rooms' projectors and sound systems.

-There is also an Apple G5 PowerPC computer with Final Cut Studio and Powerpoint and an Internet connection.
-At the base of the machine rack, there are additional VGA, DVI and stereo mini cables attached to a switch-box, should a presenter wish to connect their own personal laptop to the projector.
-Instructions for using the decks, receiver, projector and laptop switch-box are written on the machine rack and on the remote controls for the relevant devices.
+There are also Internet-connected Apple G5 PowerPC computers with Final Cut Studio and PowerPoint loaded on them.
+At the base of the machine racks, there are additional VGA, DVI and stereo mini cables attached to switch-boxes, should a presenter wish to connect their own personal laptop to the projectors.
+Instructions for using the decks, receivers, projectors and laptop switch-boxes are written on the machine rack and on the remote controls for the relevant devices.

-The projection booth also features a 16mm film projector.
-A medium-sized motorized screen can be lowered in front of the 65” Panasonic plasma if a class wishes to project film in the room, but usually this motorized screen is left up.
-There is a small white-erase board on wheels for professors to do their lectures, and the room has permanent theater-style audience seating for 30.
+The projection booths also feature 16mm film projectors.
+Medium-sized motorized screens can be lowered in front of the plasma displays if classes wish to project films in the rooms, but usually these motorized screens are left up.
+There are small white-erase boards on wheels for professors to use for their lectures as well.